THE JOHANNINE LETTERS

 It is also pointed out that 1 John contains no citations or allusions to the Old Testament, whereas the Gospel of John is replete with them.
 On this basis, it is argued that the same author could not have written both texts.
 The absence of citations or allusions to the Old Testament in 1 John, however, is probably a function of the author's purpose, not his aversion to the Old Testament.

 The argument from differences between Gospel of John and 1 John with respect to vocabulary and style tends to be circular, and does not compel the conclusion that the author of 1 John was not the same as the author of the Gospel of John.
 The similarities between the two texts by far outnumber the differences.
-In addition, one should not expect two texts by the same author to be identical in vocabulary and style.
+In addition, one should not expect two texts by the same author to be identical in vocabulary and style, especially when the texts are different literary genres and have different purposes.

 2.1.
 1 John